StuartApp/Flutter-clock-challenge/README.md

 ![Thunderstorm animation](assets/thunderstorm.gif)

-Moreover, you can check Ants Clock to see if it's a windy day:
+Also, you can check Ants Clock to see if it's a windy day:

 ![Windy day animation](assets/windy.gif)

-Also, more weather conditions like foggy, cloudy or rainy days are supported.
+More weather conditions like foggy, cloudy or rainy days are supported.

 Additionally, there is a nice night mode that is very useful when the light emitted by the clock can be annoying.